 As part of the GMP, a water quality review and assessment was conducted for the BWD water supply wells (Environmental Navigation Services 2019).
 The analysis uses graphical methods like Stiff Diagrams and Trilinear or Piper Diagrams are used to visualize the composition of multiple anions and cations (Piper 1944, Stiff 1951).
 These diagrams help in understanding the distribution and relationships between various ions in groundwater samples and the distribution and genesis of principal groundwater types in the Subbasin.
-Exhibit 1 identifies the water quality types that can be identified from the anions and cations and cations and cations the anions and cations and cations the anions and cations and cations between various in groundwater samples and the distribution and genesis of principal groundwater types in the Subbasin.
-Exhibit 1 identifies the water quality types that can be identified from the anions and cations and can be used to better understand the hydrochemical facies present in the aquifer.
+Exhibit 1 identifies the water quality types that can be identified from the anions and cations and cations and cations the anions and cations the anions and cations and cations help from the anions and cations and cations between various in groundwater samples and the better understand the hydrochemical facies present in the aquifer.